 • by taxi.

-• In a taxi Uber other rates.
-Base price $ 1.25, per minute $ 0.15, per mile $ 0.75, and service $ 1.5.
+• In a taxi Uber other prices.
+Base price - $1.25, per minute - $0.15, per mile - $0.75, per service - $1.5.

-• One trip costs - $ 1.75
+• One trip costs $1.75

-• day pass - $ 4
+• day pass – $4

-• for a week - $ 20.
+• for a week – $20.

 Hotels in Indianapolis - where to stay

-• Luxury 4-star hotel in Downtown at Circle Monument with business center, swimming pool, fitness center and elegant spacious rooms Conrad Indianapolis >>
+• Luxury 4-star hotel in Downtown at Monument Circle with business center, pool, fitness center and elegant, spacious rooms Conrad Indianapolis >>

-• 3 star hotel next to the Canal with excellent breakfast, spacious rooms and kitchenette and pool - Residence Inn Indianapolis Downtown on the Canal >>
+• 3 star hotel next to the Canal with excellent breakfast, spacious rooms and kitchenette and swimming pool - Residence Inn Indianapolis Downtown on the Canal >>

-• Indianapolis's premier hotel with light, spacious rooms adjacent to the stadium and Champions Hall.
+• Indianapolis' finest hotel with bright, spacious rooms close to the stadium and Hall of Champions.
 Guests praise the excellent breakfast, state-of-the-art fitness center, pool and business center.
 The name and four stars speak for themselves - JW Marriott Indianapolis >>

-• A small and cozy 4 * hotel in the historical center, but close to all other attractions.
+• Small and cozy hotel 4* in the historical center, but close to all other attractions.
 With breakfast, restaurant, fitness center and spa - Inn at The Villa >>

 Indianapolis at Memorial Day

-Indianapolis city - my review and photo
+City of Indianapolis - my review and photo

 Walk from the center almost to the outskirts